 Surprisingly, on Halloween too.
 Toward the later hours, everyone is busy at parties or out Trick or Treating with kids.
 It’s relatively dead and not in a good way.
 It is by far the best time to come.

 We sell tickets throughout the night until closing time on the dot.
 However, we will not turn you away if you buy your ticket a minute before the official closing time.
 We let you go through the haunts at your leisure.
 We don’t clock out and head home until everyone is satisfied with their visit.

 How Long Does It Take To Go Through?

 Well depending on if you’re running or leisurely walking, it takes about 20-30 minutes to get through at both locations.
-The Haunted Trail is self-directed so you have a little more freedom.
+The Haunted Trail Balboa Park is self-directed so you have a little more freedom.
 The Disturbance, while also self-led, is also more hands-on.
-Before each haunted house, you’re told the rules of each haunt before every single haunt.
+Before each haunted house, you learn the rules of each haunt.

 How Can I Buy Tickets for the San Diego Haunted Houses?/How Much Are Tickets?

 You can either buy tickets online or you can buy them on site.
 Tickets start at $24.99USD for both places.
 The Disturbances, however, offers a fast pass that includes all three haunts.
 This fast pass costs $39.99USD.
 If you are using a card at the ticket booth, availability depends on the working WiFi and you are subjected to a service charge.
 There are no refunds available, even for kids too scared to go through.
 Sorry!

 What Else Can I Do After or Before My Visit?